Ryan Lonergan

 Ryan Lonergan (born 6 April 1998) is an Australian professional rugby union player who plays as a scrum-half for Super Rugby club the Brumbies.

 Professional career

 In 2016, Lonergan was selected for the Australian Schoolboys rugby union team in a tour of New Zealand and Samoa.

 Lonergan played for the Australia national under-20 rugby union team in the 2017 Oceania Rugby Under 20 Championship.

 Soon after leaving school in 2016, Lonergan was signed to a two-year contract.

 Lonergan made his Super Rugby debut in 2017 in a match against the Chiefs in Hamilton, New Zealand.

+On 27 September 2025, Lonergan made his Wallabies debut in the Bledisloe Cup against the All Blacks at Eden Park in Auckland.
+Lonergan came off the bench as an injury replacement for scrum-half Tate McDermott in the 17th minute.

+On 10 April 2026, Lonergan played his 100th game for the Brumbies in Round 9 of the 2026 Super Rugby Pacific season.
+He scored a try and kicked two conversions to help the Brumbies to a 14-10 victory over the Highlanders at Forsyth Barr Stadium in Dunedin.

+Lonergan scored his first try for the Wallabies in his first run-on-start for the team on 4 July 2026 in the 2026 Nations Championship against Ireland in Sydney.
+Lonergan would leave the field with an injury in the 33rd minute, with the Wallabies leading 24-12.
+The Wallabies would end up suffering an agonising 33-31 loss.